TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 | Post | Executed at the end of the request processing chain | postPlugins |
 | Response | Occurs after the main request processing but before the response is sent. | responsePlugins |

-The example configuration below illustrates how to set up multiple plugins for different phases of the request lifecycle:
+This example configuration illustrates how to set up plugins for different phases of the request lifecycle:

 ```json {linenos=true, linenostart=1, hl_lines=["15-52"]}
 {